lmstudio-ai/lms/README.md

 #### Windows

 - `lms.exe` should already be in your PATH after installation.
-Test it by running `lms version` in powershell or cmd.
+Test it by running `lms` in powershell or cmd.

 # Usage